ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/field-manager/conditional-fields.md

 ![example condition animation](/_images/example-conditional-1.gif)

 ### Adding Conditions
 Additional conditions can be added to a set when needed.
-Click on "Add another set..." below your last condition and set the condition as needed.
+Click on "Add a Condition..." below your last condition and set the condition as needed.

 Adding to the example above, we are going to have the About Image show only when the Content field has any value and the SEO Title field has the value of "Example".